jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 " > /konoha.zi
 ```

-The above config defines following rules:
+The above config defines the following rules:
 - Define `Hi_No_Kuni/Konoha` zone that will be 8 hours behind UTC (same as PST).
 It will use `HI` rules. `%s` substring in `K%sT` will be replaced with the `LETTER` field from a current rule in use.
 - We define two rules:
   1. From the 2nd Sunday in Mar 2020, subtract 1 hour from the local time.
 Use `KDT` to refer to this timezone
-  2. From the Nov 1st 2020, use exact the local time.
+  2. From Nov 1st 2020, use the exact the local time.
 Use `KST` to refer to this timezone

 Let's verify that it works: